aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/metadata/get-all-document-properties/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Properties/GetDocumentProperties) defines a publicly accessible programming interface and allows you to perform REST interactions directly from a web browser.

-You can use the cURL command‑line tool to access Aspose.Cells web services easily.
-The following example shows how to call the Cloud API with cURL.
+You can use the cURL command‑line tool to access the Aspose.Cells Cloud API easily.
+The following example shows how to call the API with cURL.

 {{< tabs tabTotal="2" tabID="11" tabName11="Request" tabName12="Response" >}}